-- No more Dr. Google.
 New parents today are blessed and cursed to have the Internet at their disposal.
 3 a.m.
 Google searches to find out about your baby’s red skin will often do more harm than good.
-In the span of three minutes I let Google diagnose my son with measles, mumps, and Scarlett fever.
+In the span of three minutes I let Google diagnose my son with measles, mumps, and scarlet fever.
 I’ve learned that I will know when something needs to be attended to by a medical professional.

-- Trust my instincts.
 There are millions of books, websites, and even strangers only too happy to provide advice on how to raise your little one.
-But as confusing as those multiple voices in my head have been from time to time, I’ve discovered that no matter what, my husband and I know our little guy better than anyone else in the world (and, yes, oftentimes that even includes friends and family).
-And when we aren’t sure about something we have a handful of trusted advisors we go to.
+But as confusing as those multiple voices in my head have been from time to time, I’ve discovered that no matter what, my husband and I know our little guy better than anyone else in the world (and, yes, often that even includes friends and family).
+And when we aren’t sure about something, we have a handful of trusted advisors we go to.
 Everyone else’s opinions fade into the background noise.

-- It’s not a race.
 Before I became a mom I had no idea that the parenting world is so competitive.
-And one of the things I realized is that with social media being a large part of our everyday lives, the competition gets amplified with all our parent friend’s videos, photos, and status updates.
+And one of the things I realized is that with social media being a large part of our everyday lives, the competition gets amplified with all our parent friends’ videos, photos, and status updates.
 There were days that logging into my Facebook account made me question my son’s physical, emotional, and overall development.
-But I’ve realized that no matter how it sometimes feels, this isn’t a race and there really is no “finish line”.
-And then I go back to lessons 2, 3, and 6 so I remember that every child develops on their own timeline, to trust my instincts about when I might need to consult a professional, and to laugh at how riled up I got from a 3-second video of some anonymous baby’s first steps.
+But I’ve realized that no matter how it sometimes feels, this isn’t a race and there really is no “finish line.”
+And then I go back to lessons 2, 3, and 6 so I remember that every child develops on their own timeline, to trust my instincts about when I might need to consult a professional, and to laugh at how riled up I got from a three-second video of some anonymous baby’s first steps.

 This past year I have learned more about myself, my family, and the world around me than I ever thought possible.
 And with the lessons of year one in my pocket I’m feeling really ready for the next chapter.